V1Kin9/Linux_QUICK_START/README.md

-Test the toolchain by typing the following command to the Termial:
+Test the toolchain by typing the following command to the Terminal:

 ```
 $ riscv[32|64]-unknown-linux-gcc -v